 The Honor Orchestra Festival is designed for high school student string players grades 9-12 upon recommendation of the orchestra director or private teacher.

 Since its inception in 2010, student participation in the APSU Honor Orchestra Festival (HOF) has more than tripled.
 We are excited to announce that we will offer two orchestras in this year's Festival.
-The Advanced Orchestra is designed for students with significant orchestral and/or private lesson experience.
-The Intermediate orchestra is designed for students with some orchestral experience.
+The Philharmonia is designed for students with significant orchestral and/or private lesson experience.
+The Sinfonia is designed for students with some orchestral experience and/or private lessons.
 We welcome high school string students of all levels to apply!

 To apply, students must submit a completed application and teachers must complete the teacher recommendation form.
-Priority application deadline is Friday, Aug.
-29, 2014.
-Applications must be received no later than Friday, Sept.
-12, 2014 for consideration.
+Application deadline is Friday, Sept.
+11, 2015.
 Applications and recommendations may be submitted using the online forms or by using the downloadable PDF forms, both of which can be accessed on the Application page.

 Students: Apply online today!

 The clinic fee for each Honor Orchestra student selected is $30, which includes lunch and dinner on Friday in the APSU food court and one student ticket to the Harlem Quartet Friday evening.
 This fee is due at registration on Oct.
 1.